-WorldLink has targeted to provide the fiber internet (FTTH) in all village bodies (Gaupalika) within the year 2022.
-They also informed that their fiber internet reached to 70 districts of the country.
+WorldLink has targeted to provide fiber internet (FTTH) in all village bodies (Gaupalika) within the year 2022.
+They also informed that their fiber internet reached 70 districts of the country.

 10 thousand Wi-Fi hotspots

 NTA had awarded a contract to WorldLink to expand broadband internet in the districts of Karnali province.
 WorldLink terms it as Karnali Project which has two packages.
-First package (Pack A) covers Humla, Jumla, Mugu, and Dolpa whereas the second package aka Package B covers Kalikot, Rukum, Jajarkot, and Rolpa.
-As per them, the works in Package B has been already completed.
+The first package (Pack A) covers Humla, Jumla, Mugu, and Dolpa whereas the second package aka Package B covers Kalikot, Rukum, Jajarkot, and Rolpa.
+As per them, the works in Package B have been already completed.
 Similarly, the company mentions that 52 percent of the Package A works have been completed so far.

 WorldLink’s MD Dileep Agrawal claims their position in the Internet Service provider to be the third after Nepal Telecom and Ncell.
 As known, they have contributed Rs 1.1 billion (Arab) annually as a tax to the government.
 Similarly, they provide employment to 3 thousand people, 65% being technical and 35 % administrative.

 WorldLink is already the top ISP in the country with 2.8 lakh subscribers for internet and TV services.

 Internet in Annapurna base camp

 WorldLink is also working on a separate project to provide internet service in Annapurna base camp through the optical fiber.
 They believe this will help people to share the beauty of the place with others via the Internet.
 The broadband connection in such famous tourist/trekking places will help to enhance the tourism sector of the country.